RachWalm/spelling-game/README.md

 ![current flow chart](documents/current-flow-chart.png)

+There is also features that allow the player to ask for the first letter that aren't critical to play that haven't been included in this flow chart to keep it simple.

 #### Functions to ensure game played correctly

 The first function that the user will access will be front screen with the instructions button.
 This leads to a dialogue box containing all the instructions.
 This was something that I was unfamiliar with and used the code from this :